Mortgage Insurance: Definition, Different Types And Cost

-It’s important to understand the costs you’ll be responsible for when you buy a home.
+It’s important to understand the costs you’ll be responsible for when you buy a home with a mortgage loan.
 One of those expenses might be mortgage insurance.
-We’ll walk you through the different types of mortgage insurance, how long you’ll have to have it, approximate costs and whether you can avoid it.
+We’ll walk you through the different types of mortgage insurance, how long you’ll have to pay it, the approximate costs and whether you can avoid it.

 What Is Mortgage Insurance?

-Mortgage insurance is a type of insurance that protects the lender in case you default on your home loan.
-Because private mortgage insurance (PMI) mitigates risk to the lender, it allows folks with less-than-perfect credit scores or sizable down payments to purchase a home.
+Mortgage insurance is a type of insurance that protects against default on home loans.
+Because private mortgage insurance (PMI) mitigates risk to the investors who own mortgages, it allows folks with down payments less than 20% to purchase a home.
+This, in addition to other measures taken by lenders, such as including a mortgagee clause within your homeowners insurance policy, helps to protect mortgage investors.

-Mortgage insurance is an additional monthly expense you’ll need to consider.
-Your lender will likely include your PMI expense in your monthly mortgage payment automatically.
+Mortgage insurance may be an additional monthly expense you’ll need to consider.
+If PMI is required, your lender will likely include your PMI expense in your monthly mortgage payment automatically.
 The lender oversees selecting the mortgage insurance company, so you won’t be able to shop around, but you can ask for a quote before you finalize your paperwork.